ManishYadav23466/BlogWeb/README.md

 📱 Responsive Design – Mobile-friendly and easy to use

-🔒 User Authentication (optional) – Secure login system for authors
+🔒 User Authentication – Secure login system for authors

 Whether you're a beginner sharing your first tutorial or an expert posting deep dives, this platform gives you the freedom to express and educate.